tomshaffner/PiThermalCam/index.md

 ### Image Saving Note

 Several of these features include the option to save snapshots of the video feed.
-The save location is determined by the Config file included in the project.
-It defaults to the location /home/pi/pithermalcam/run_data/.
-If this needs to be changed it can be updated in the config file directly.
+The code versions in the sequential_versions folder use a sequential_config.ini file to set the location.
+The rest of the project defaults to the location /home/pi/pithermalcam/saved_snapshots/.
+If this needs to be changed it can be passed in via the "output_folder" parameter any time the camera is initialized.

 [_Back to Table of Contents_](#contents)
 ## Results